KeiferC/CyberFundamentals/week1-networks/notes-02-netsec.md

 Step 2: Nmap forms a conlcusion from the response
 - If the port is closed, the target responds with a TCP packet with the RST flag set.
-Nmap thus assigns the port state as `closed`
+Nmap thus assigns the port state as `closed`.
 - If the port is open, the target responds with a TCP packet with the SYN and ACK flags set.
 Because Nmap, not the OS, crafted the SYN, the OS does not expect the SYN/ACK response and thus sends a TCP packet with the RST flag set to the target port.
 As a result, no complete TCP connection is formed.
-Nmap assigns the port state as `open`
+Nmap assigns the port state as `open`.
 - If the port does not respond after retransmissions or responds with ICMP errors, Nmap assigns the port state as `filtered`.
 The port may therefore be filtered (e.g. by a firewall) or the network may be